kparkov/kvp/CV_english.md

 ### Symbiosis database, Dansk SymbioseCenter

 **Software architect / developer**
+Jan 2017 - Jun 2017

 Production companies produce waste, which might be resources for some other companies.
 The goal of this project was to connect these companies in a way that helped both parties to save money while reducing the their environmental footprint.
 Solved through a user friendly database, that can easily identify the closest waste-to-resource connection.

 _C#, .NET MVC, MySQL, MongoDB, JavaScript, Git_

+### Framework agreement order application, Moderniseringsstyrelsen

+**Software architect / developer**
+Nov 2015 - Jun 2016

+An application for the public sector, when employees need to buy materials or book hotels under a framework agreement.
+First the basket is filled, then the system findes the best supplier and sends the order.

+_C#, .NET MVC, JavaScript, MSSQL, HTML5 / Sass / CSS3, Foundation (CSS), Git_

+### Launch, Public Ally

+**Software architect / developer / co-owner**
+Aug 2015 - Jun 2016

+The idea behind Launch was to make public procurement easier for the public sector, by offering tools to manage and control the process and dialogue with potential suppliers, while also integrating with the Danish portal for procurements and EU's TED systems.
+I was a part of the group who developed the idea and the product from the bottom.
+The idea was good and found a lot of support, but the group lacked experience in executing an ambitious product development process.
+We ran out of resources, and the project became my failed startup.

+_C#, .NET Web API, React, JavaScript, HTML5 / Sass / CSS3, Foundation (CSS)_

+### Aggregation of revenue data, Relevant Media

+**Softwarearkitekt / Teknisk projektleder / Udvikler**
+Maj 2015 - Aug 2017

+Tool for aggregating and visualizing revenue data for publishers, who present banner ads from a range of sources.
+Data is synchronized and massaged to fit a common data model, after which it can be effectively queried.
+Followed a microservice architecture.

+_Microservices, Node.js, Express, MongoDB, ES6, React, Docker, Webpack, Git_

+### Publishing tool, Relevant Media

+**Software architect / developer**
+Nov 2014 - Aug 2017

+Development of a hub for publication of ad campaigns for advertisers, across a range of ad systems.

+_Node.js, Express, MongoDB, ES6, React, Redux, Material Design, Webpack, Git_

+### Self service platform for members, Danish Selvbetjening for medlemmer, The Association of Danish Physiotherapists

+**Software architect / developer**
+Since Dec 2014 (recurring assignments)

+Self service system for registration and administration for existing members.
+Comprehensive data collection with complicated branching and member categories.
+Integration with internal business systems (Navision).

+_C#, .NET MVC, .NET Web API, MSSQL, Navision, ES6, React, Redux, Git_

 ### Student loan self service, Statens Administration

 **Software architect / developer**
+Nov 2013 - May 2014

 Development of the public self service system for administration of personal student loans on borger.dk.
 The user can see status of their debt and change the rate of repayment within a set of restrictions.
 Complicated synchronization with the database that contain all student loans.

 _C#, .NET MVC, MSSQL, JavaScript, Git_

-### Publishing tool, Relevant Media

-**Software architect / developer**

-Development of a hub for publication of ad campaigns for advertisers, across a range of ad systems.

-_Node.js, Express, MongoDB, ES6, React, Redux, Material Design, Webpack, Git_

-### Website, Danish Meteorological Institute (DMI)

-**Software architect / lead developer / teacher**

-New website based on TYPO3, and training of their development team for extending the functionality with TYPO3 extensions.

-_PHP, TYPO3, MySQL, JavaScript, jQuery, Git_

-### Web-platform, VUC

-**Software architect / lead developer**

-Shared web platform for 11 VUC centers, and plugin development for educational planning and study administration.

-_PHP, TYPO3, MySQL, JavaScript, jQuery, Git_

 ### Accounting system for refusions, Statens Administration

 **Software architect / developer**
+May 2013 - Jun 2014

 Development of accounting system for handling public refusions within the ØSC area.
 Complicated data model and workflows, heavily regulated.